GSA/digitalgov.gov/content/news/2016/08/2016-08-03-promoting-the-use-of-green-it.md

   - content-strategy
   - policy
   - budgeting-and-performance
-  - Office of Management and Budget
-  - OMB
 ---

 > **Summary**: We&#8217;re taking action to accelerate efforts to increase the efficiency of Federal data centers, reduce costs, and improve the government&#8217;s overall IT security posture.